By Ashok Prasad, Founder, Niyyam

 - Higher expense ratio

-- Performance depends on the fund manager’s skill
+Active fund performance depends on the fund manager’s skill and consistency.

 Key Differences Between Index and Active Funds